Key Points

 First, we calculated the cost of commercial drying at our local grain terminal.
 Commercial shrink was calculated at 1.4% at 14% grain moisture.

 This table shows the average net return for all harvest moistures in a commercial grain elevator delivery at harvest.
-The lowest moisture level, 16%, saw the highest overall net return for all 5 corn hybrids.
-All other moisture levels saw economic deficits, with 24% moisture levels resulting in the highest loss of -$33.23/A averaging across two years.
+The lowest moisture level, 15%, saw the highest overall net return for all 4 corn hybrids.
+All other moisture levels saw economic deficits, with 28% moisture levels resulting in the highest loss of -$66.66/A averaging across three years.

 On-Farm Drying

 Next, we calculated the costs of on-farm drying.
-Using our GSI Q214 continuous flow dryer and propane gas, drying charges averaged $0.017/moisture point/bushel over two years.
+Using our GSI Q214 continuous flow dryer and propane gas.

 The results are completely inverted compared to commercial drying.
-The highest moisture level corn, 26%, saw the highest overall net return for all 5 corn hybrids.
-As corn dried in the field, net losses increased, with 16% moisture corn resulting in the highest loss of -$29.60/A averaged over two years.
+The highest moisture level corn, 28%, saw the highest overall net return for all 4 corn hybrids.
+As corn dried in the field, net losses increased, with 18% moisture corn resulting in a loss of -$3.53/A averaged over three years.

 The More Economical Method: On-Farm Drying